<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Sign 2: Declining cash balances

 Businesses should regularly review and monitor their cash flow statements to ensure they have enough funds to cover their financial obligations.
 If they notice a steady decline in cash balances, it may be time to take action and investigate the underlying causes.
+It’s important to consider factors affecting individual clients and business owners, as well as those affecting the market as a whole.
+This can help establish the difference between common cash flow problems, and issues impacting the wider industry, so that businesses can adapt their strategies accordingly.

 Strategies for increasing cash reserves